adnv3k/GestureSesh/README.md

 # Image Queuer
-A free tool intended to help artists practice gesture/figure drawing with their own pictures.
+A free tool intended to help artists practice gesture/figure drawing with their own libraries.
 The tool itself is a GUI app that displays image files based on a user defined schedule.
 A session will display images, while maintaining their original aspect ratio, according to the schedule with image navigation that maintains its respective schedule configuration.

 # Usage
 No installation needed.
 Either zip in Releases includes a standalone exe.